lamhq/tech-notes/pages/devops/aws/analytics/lake-formation/tutorials/s3-data-lake.md

   ]
 }
 ```
-- `lakeformation:GetDataAccess`: Allows the role to get data access permissions in Lake Formation.
-This is for reading files stored in S3.
+- `lakeformation:GetDataAccess`: Allow the crawler to use Lake Formation credentials for crawling the data source (S3).
-- `lakeformation:GrantPermissions`: Allows the role to grant permissions to other principals.

-Managed policy attached to the role: `AWSGlueServiceRole`.
+Attached policy: `AWSGlueServiceRole`.

 For more details, see:
 - [Crawler prerequisites](https://docs.aws.amazon.com/glue/latest/dg/crawler-prereqs.html)